-t) Describe the fuel specification including origin, type of wood (chips, pellet, briquettes), nitrogen, moisture, ash content (%). u) Does the fuel comply with European or equivalent fuel quality standards such as CEN/TS 335 or ONORM? v) Describe what fuel quality control procedures will be adopted to guarantee constant fuel quality from your supplier. w) Provide evidence to demonstrate that the biomass boiler combustion system is applicable to the fuel specification. \(\sigma\) Identify where and how fuel will be stored an aite (o.g. bunker or aile) x) Identify where and how fuel will be stored on site (e.g. bunker or silo). y) Describe how fuel will be unloaded from the delivery vehicle into the storage facility and what control measures will be in place to reduce particulate matter emissions to atmosphere.
+t) Describe the fuel specification including origin, type of wood (chips, pellet, briquettes), nitrogen, moisture, ash content (%). u) Does the fuel comply with European or equivalent fuel quality standards such as CEN/TS 335 or ONORM? v) Describe what fuel quality control procedures will be adopted to guarantee constant fuel quality from your supplier. w) Provide evidence to demonstrate that the biomass boiler combustion system is applicable , to the fuel specification. x) Identify where and how fuel will be stored on site (e.g. bunker or silo). ,, rashing where and new rash will be etered on one (eigh balline) of ellegi. y) Describe how fuel will be unloaded from the delivery vehicle into the storage facility and what control measures will be in place to reduce particulate matter emissions to atmosphere. atmoophore.